DarkArtLabs/AD9744-Ersatz-Eval-Board-Rev.-A/README.md

   - BOM options for blue and green components to match blue or green soldermask

 # What is Included
 Downloads are available below for those who wish to make their own ersatz eval board.
-The KiCAD project file are also available for those who wish to modify the design.
+The KiCAD project files are also available for those who wish to modify the design.

 ## Schematic
 The schematic may also be viewed above in the Documents directory.